daryllborn/genieacs-on-railway/README.md

 - Set `RAILWAY_DOCKERFILE_PATH` on each Railway service to point at the relevant Dockerfile if the repository layout is not automatically detected.
 - The GUI reads `gui-config/config.json`; customise it before deploying, then rebuild the `gui` image.
+- Optional: add a `genieacs-sim` service (Dockerfile in `genieacs-sim/`) to emulate TR-069 devices.
+See `docs/getting-started.md` for required env vars.

 ## Production Considerations